karlkai1/Thesis/check_and_remove_duplicates.md

-Duplicate Coordinate Checker and Remover>
+Duplicate Coordinate Checker and Remover:

 Overview
 This script identifies and removes duplicate geographic coordinates from a CSV file containing location data.